 Got (enough) minerals?
 There are 22 essential minerals that we all must include regularly in our diet to ensure optimal health, regardless of how much we exercise.
-Add in long marathon training runs and a handful of minerals become especially important.
+Add in long marathon training runs and a handful of minerals becomes especially important.
 Specifically, runners need to be certain they meet their calcium, iron, sodium, and zinc needs in order to support peak endurance performance.

 When you think of calcium, you probably think of bone health.
 While it’s true that calcium is vital for bone health, it plays an equally important role in muscle contraction and even affects fat storage in the body.
 That means you need enough calcium in your diet to develop stronger bones in response to training stress, get maximum performance out of your muscles, and maintain a lean body composition.
 But chances are you’re not getting enough calcium.
 The recommended daily intake of calcium is 1,000 to 1,300 mg.
 The average adult consumes only 500 to 700 mg daily.

 You can avoid a calcium deficiency by consuming three servings of low-fat or non-fat dairy foods per day (an 8-ounce glass of milk equals one serving).
 But research suggests that calcium supplements are even more effective than dairy foods in maintaining bone density.

 Iron is critical to the formation of red blood cells, which carry oxygen to the working muscles during exercise.
 Inadequate dietary iron intake causes anemia, which is characterized by persistent fatigue and is a real performance killer in endurance athletes.

 Anemia is common among runners.
 Scientists are not certain why, but there is some evidence that one or more aspects of exercise stress destroys red blood cells and thereby increases iron needs.